Highlights of ASH 2020-Virtual Conference

 Director of Basic and Correlative Science, Jerome Lipper Multiple Myeloma Center

 Professor of Medicine, Harvard Medical School

 B. Douglas Smith, MD

 Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins

 Physicians: This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through joint providership of Allegheny General Hospital and Allegheny Health Network Cancer Institute West Penn Hospital.
 Allegheny General Hospital is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-Approved for AMA PRA Category 1 TM Credits.
-Credits to be determined.
+Approved for 5.75 AMA PRA Category 1 TM Credits.